LoansFind’s Guide to SASSA Status Check (SRD R350)

 What is SRD?

-One important update: many people still call it the “SRD R350” grant because that name stuck in public use, but the current government extension notice refers to the R370 monthly amount for successful applicants under the current extension framework.
-That means the older “R350” label is still widely searched, even though the current amount has changed.
+One practical point matters here: many people still search for “SRD R350” because that older label stuck in public use.
+But the current government extension notice refers to the R370 monthly amount for successful applicants under the present extension framework.
+So the old “R350” name is still common in search, even though the current amount has changed.

 Is the SRD still running?

 Yes.
-As of March 2026, the current official position is that the SRD grant is being extended from 1 April 2026 to 31 March 2027, subject to the applicable regulations and administration through SASSA.
+As of March 2026, the official position is that the SRD grant is being extended from 1 April 2026 to 31 March 2027, with the monthly amount remaining R370 for successful applicants under that extension framework, according to the same government extension notice.

 That matters because many people still see old posts claiming SRD is ending, has already ended, or is being replaced immediately.
 Those claims can be wrong, outdated, or deliberately misleading.
-The safest habit is to check the live official channels rather than trust recycled summaries, screenshots, or social posts.
+The safer habit is to check live official channels rather than trust recycled summaries, screenshots, or social posts.

 What is a SASSA status check?